asterd-og/Askour/README.md

 # Askour
-Just a "programming" language made in python made in one day... without any tutorial!

-Commands in the language so far: print "text"
+Askour programming language is now in 0.0.2!

-Askour Version 0.0.1
+Askour have:
+  print
+  if statement
+  variables
+  numbers
+  math